aws/aws-toolkit-jetbrains/designs/standards/errorMessaging.md

 ## Guidelines

 * Stack traces displayed in the Event Log should not contain any AWS Toolkit- or IDE-specific stack traces as these are not user actionable.
 These errors should be logged to the `idea.log`.
 * Similarly, the Event Log should display stack traces for any user-actionable errors.
-These should also be logged to the `idea.log` file.
+In addition, these should also be logged to the `idea.log` file.
-    * We should strive to log errors where they're expected.
-General errors should display in the Event Log, build errors in the build panel, etc.
+* Always log errors to their expected locations.
+    * Locations that offer more space (such as the Build Panel) should be able to fit stack trace information.
-    * Alternately, display errors in the event log and have error messages point to the larger stack trace in the Event Log (for instance, in the build panel)
+    * For more constrained spaces (for instance, in a Jetbrains form), display brief error messages in their canonically-correct locations, which also point to the larger stack trace in the Event Log.
-* We should consistently display errors in expected locations.
-We may want to modify some existing errors for consistency.
-For example, the following images show a `sam build` failure (as of August 2019), with the first one from running a SAM application locally vs. building and deploying the SAM app to create a Lambda function:
+    * Consistency is key!
+For example, the following images show a `sam build` failure (as of August 2019), with the first one from running a SAM application locally vs. building and deploying the SAM app to create a Lambda function; these should both be logged to the Build Panel:

 ![6]
 ![1]